Experiments on the Violation of Electromagnetic Gauge Symmetry by Yang-Mills Gravity Using Josephson Effects in

-and electron-electron and positron-positron gravitational forces $F_{YMg}(e^-, e^-)$ and $F_{YMg}(e^+, e^+)$, respectively, are equal and attractive.
+The electric force between two charged particles is due to the exchange of a virtual photon.
+In quantum electrodynamics, this can be pictured as a Feynman diagram with two vertices connected by a photon propagator.
+The key properties of the electric repulsive force, $F_e(e^-,e^-) \propto (+ie)\times (+ie)= - e^2$, and the attractive force $F_e(e^-, e^+)\propto (+ie)\times (-ie)=+e^2$ are given by the third terms in (9) and in (10).
+Thus, the existence of both attractive and repulsive electric forces is due to the presence of $i$ in the electromagnetic coupling.
+In contrast, the Yang-Mills gravitational attractive force, $F_{YMg}(e^-, e^-)\propto (g) \times (g)= +g^2$ and the attractive force $F_{YMg}(e^-, e^+)\propto (g) \times (g) =+g^2,$ are given by the second terms in (9) and in (10).
 Because the gravitational coupling terms in (9) and (10) do not involve $i$, the gravitational force is always attractive rather than repulsive.
-Finally, the gravitational coupling constant $g$ in (9) and (10) has the dimension of length (in natural units), in contrast to all other coupling constants of fields associated with internal gauge groups, so that $g^2$ is related to Newtonian constant $G$ by $g^2=8\pi G$.\cite{3} These basic results appear to indicate that the space-time translation gauge group of Yang-Mills gravity is just right for gravity, even though electromagnetic gauge symmetry is violated.
+Finally, the gravitational coupling constant $g$ in (9) and (10) has the dimension of length (in natural units), in contrast to all other coupling constants of fields associated with internal gauge groups, so that $g^2$ is related to Newtonian constant $G$ by $g^2=8\pi G$.\cite{3} These basic results appear to indicate that the space-time translation gauge group of Yang-Mills gravity is just right for gravity, even though electromagnetic $U_1$ gauge symmetry is violated.